Anthrax: Other animals

-Anthrax, a bacterial disease caused by Bacillus anthracis, can have devastating effects on animals.
-It primarily affects herbivores such as cattle, sheep, and goats, but a wide range of mammals, birds, and even humans can also be susceptible.
+Anthrax primarily affects herbivores such as cattle, sheep, and goats, but a wide range of mammals and birds can also be susceptible.
 Infection typically occurs through the ingestion of spores in contaminated soil or plants.
 Once inside the host, the spores transform into active bacteria, producing lethal toxins that lead to severe symptoms.
 Infected animals often exhibit high fever, rapid breathing, and convulsions, and they may succumb to the disease within hours to days.
 The presence of anthrax can pose significant challenges to livestock management and wildlife conservation efforts, making it a critical concern for both animal health and public health, as it can occasionally be transmitted to humans through contact with infected animals or contaminated products.
 Infected animals may stagger, have difficulty breathing, tremble, and finally collapse and die within a few hours.

 Anthrax is especially rare in dogs and cats, as is evidenced by a single reported case in the United States in 2001.
 Anthrax outbreaks occur in some wild animal populations with some regularity.

 Russian researchers estimate arctic permafrost contains around 1.5 million anthrax-infected reindeer carcasses, and the spores may survive in the permafrost for 105 years.
 A risk exists that global warming in the Arctic can thaw the permafrost, releasing anthrax spores in the carcasses.
 In 2016, an anthrax outbreak in reindeer was linked to a 75-year-old carcass that defrosted during a heat wave.